Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # 'pathname' constant represents the path in the URL.
 For example - for register route it represents '/register' and for login it represents '/login'.

+## Lec 21 - Navigating Programmatically (4:56)

+# There are situations where we need to programmatically navigate to specific route.
+For example - suppose we are placing order on Amazon and upon successful form submission, we are redirected to the order confirmation page.

+# When the user clicks the 'place order' button on the prder product page, we will navigate them to the Home page.

+# Note - If we want to replace the history instead of pushing the route onto stack we can use router.replace() method.
+We can also use router.back() to navigate back and router.forward() to navigate to forward page.